Industry Insights

 And, because the integrations are seamlessly updated (in real-time), you’ll never run into the problem of double bookings like you would if you were to attempt this manually.

-Whichever platforms you choose, make sure your place is ready for the STR business.
-You can make several smart choices that will save you from unnecessary expenses in the long run.
+Whichever platforms you choose, make sure your property is ready for STRs.
+You can make several smart choices to avoid unnecessary expenses in the long run.
 Download our free guide on how to prepare your place for short-term rentals.

 Expedia Group

-Expedia Group is a massive conglomerate company with many smaller subsidiary companies under its umbrella brand, making it a massive player in the vacation rental industry, and a big competitor to Airbnb.
+Expedia Group is a massive conglomerate with many smaller subsidiaries under its umbrella brand, making it a major player in the vacation rental industry and a big competitor to Airbnb.

-Although it’s subsidiary brands don’t have the same global brand recognition as Airbnb, they do have plenty of regional recognition, and for this reason, they are definitely one of the competitors to watch out for.
+Although its subsidiary brands don’t have the same global brand recognition as Airbnb, they do have a strong regional presence and are definitely competitors to watch.

 Expedia Group subsidiary brands